-- Return to start and repeat three sets of 10.
+- Return to start and repeat 3 sets of 10.

 - Stand with your feet shoulder-width apart and your knees slightly bent.
 Keep your back straight and bend forward slightly at the waist.

-- Return to start and repeat three sets of 10.
+- Return to start and repeat 3 sets of 10.

 - Stand with your feet shoulder-width apart.
 Place one end of a resistance band under the foot opposite your injured arm.
 Hold the other end with the injured arm, so the band goes diagonally across your body.

-- Keeping your other hand on your hip, bend slightly at the waist (do not lock your knees) so the hand holding the band is parallel to the opposite knee.
+- Keeping your other hand on your hip and without locking your knees, bend slightly at the waist so the hand holding the band is parallel to the opposite knee.

 - As if starting a lawn mower in slow motion, straighten upright while pulling your elbow across the body to your outside ribs.
 Keep your shoulders relaxed and squeeze your shoulder blades together as you stand.

 While these exercises can help build strength after a minor injury, a major or recurring injury requires more attention.
-Consult a doctor if you experience pain (or a deep ache), swelling, difficulty raising your arm, or difficulty sleeping on your arm more than a few days after your injury.
+Consult a doctor if you experience:

 - pain or a deep ache